 Law and Society (B.S.)

-The B.S. in Law and Society program is an undergraduate, interdisciplinary program that encourages active student participation and debate on issues concerning how competing powers create law, for what purpose, and how these laws are implemented.
+The B.S. in Law and Society program is an undergraduate, interdisciplinary program that encourages active student participation and debate on issues concerning how competing powers create law, for what purpose, and how these laws are implemented and why they are followed.
 The program develops leadership by building critical thinking and communication skills in an energetic, practically oriented environment.
-Graduates are prepared broadly for careers in the legal profession, such as law school, paralegal and legal assistantships, and for positions in criminal justice, non-profits and government organizations.
+Graduates are prepared broadly for careers in the legal profession, such as law school, paralegal and legal assistantships, and for positions in criminal justice, law enforcement, politics, non-profits and government organizations.

 Program Learning Outcomes